Research Integrity Advisors

 Outcomes of a discussion with the Research Integrity Advisor may include:

 - not proceeding if the complaint is clearly not related to a breach of the CCR

 - making a complaint about a potential breach of the CCR in writing.

 A Research Integrity Advisor will not:

 - investigate or assess the complaint

 - contact the person who is the subject of that complaint

-- be involved in any subsequent investigation other than as witness or to provide testimony
+- be involved in any subsequent investigation other than a witness or to provide testimony

-- give advice on matters where they have a potential, perceived or actual conflict of interest.
+- give advice on matters where they have potential, perceived or actual conflict of interest.